 Young National Chef of the Year 2013 revealed

-He impressed the judging panel, which included the competition’s chef ambassador Mark Sargeant, a former National Chef of the Year, who said he served a great three-course menu.
+He impressed the judging panel, which included the competition’s chef ambassador Mark Sargeant, a former National Chef of the Year, who said he served up a great three-course menu.

-It included starter of fallow deer, burnt onion, pickled apple and beets with roasted grapes; a main of rack of turbot, parsnip, lardo Iberico, fennel pollen, crisp sweetbreads, golden sultanas, and ver jus butter sauce; and dessert of cherry Bakewell, cherry vinegar, yogurt and wood sorrel.
+It included starter of fallow deer, burnt onion, pickled apple and beets with roasted grapes; a main of rack of turbot, parsnip, lardo Iberico, fennel pollen, crisp sweetbreads, golden sultanas, and ver jus butter sauce; and a dessert of cherry Bakewell, cherry vinegar, yogurt and wood sorrel.

 In second place was Ruth Hansom from The Ritz in London and, in third place, Daniel Akrigg from Rogan & Company in Cumbria.

 Sargeant, who was invited to become the competition’s first ambassador to inspire the next generation of ‘ones to watch’, said: “Ben demonstrated that he not only has the flair and passion to make a real mark in the industry, but understands fundamental cooking skills, the first and foremost ingredient to success in the kitchen.